Nadim Mahmud, MD, MS, MPH, MSCE

 Although the initial pilot suggested the intervention could increase colonoscopy show rates, the subsequent clinical trial found that attendance rates did not differ significantly between participants receiving usual care, comprising written instructions and a nurse phone call, and those receiving the automated texts as well as usual care.
 Nor was bowel preparation quality substantially different between the groups.

 Even though the automated program did not improve show rates or bowel preparation quality, it did save the clinical team considerable time by unburdening nurses from placing and fielding multiple calls.
-Based on this, the texting program has been implemented as the standard of care at Penn Medicine Radnor, and work is underway to scale to additional locations in 2023.
+Based on this, Coloprep was been implemented as the standard of care at Penn Medicine Radnor and subsequently scaled to Presbyterian Hospital, Penn Digestive and Liver Health Center University City, and Pennsylvania Hospital.
+Adoption at the Perelman Center for Advanced Medicine is also planned for 2023.

 Way to Health SpecsLearn more about the platform